 Geoprocessing allows you to chain together sequences of tools, feeding the output of one tool into another, as illustrated in the examples below.
 You can use this ability to compose an infinite number of geoprocessing models (tool sequences) that help you automate your work and solve complex problems.
 You can share your work with others by packaging your workflow into an easily shared geoprocessing package.
 You can also create web services from your geoprocessing workflows.

 The example workflow below uses two geoprocessing tools, Project and Clip.
 This is but one example of an infinite number of tasks you can automate with geoprocessing.

 Suppose you've received 20 shapefiles from a colleague, and they're in different map projections and contain lots of features that are outside your study area.
 Your task is to change the map projection of each of the 20 datasets, remove the extraneous features ("clip" the datasets), and put them all into a file geodatabase.

 The second step is to use the geoprocessing Clip tool to clip the data that falls outside your study area.
-The Clip tool takes two inputs, a feature class of any type (point, polyline, polygon) and a polygon feature class (the clip feature class), and creates a new feature class of just those features that fall inside the clip polygons.
+The Clip tool takes two inputs, a feature class of any type (point, polyline, or polygon) and a polygon feature class (the clip feature class), and creates a new feature class of just those features that fall inside the clip polygons.

-Both the Project and Clip tool can be used in batch mode, which lets you input the list of your 20 feature classes, and the tools automatically execute once for each of the 20 feature classes.
+Both the Project and Clip tools can be used in batch mode, which lets you input the list of your 20 feature classes, and the tools automatically execute once for each of the 20 feature classes.
 You can create the list by dragging the feature classes from the Catalog window onto the tool dialog box.

-Or better yet, you can quickly create a geoprocessing model that chains together the Project and Clip tools, feeding the output of Project into the input of Clip, and use the model in batch mode.
+Alternatively, you can quickly create a geoprocessing model that chains together the Project and Clip tools, feeding the output of Project into the input of Clip, and use the model in batch mode.
 The model you create becomes a new tool in your geoprocessing environment.

 Modeling and Analysis: Finding suitable sites for parks